natepiano/obsidian_knife/readme.md

 ## features

 - dry-run support with detailed change preview
-- back-populate wikilinks for existing content - useful for when you create a toipc and would like existing text to have links added to match the topic
+- back-populate wikilinks for existing content - useful for when you create a topic and would like existing text to have links added to match the topic
 - detect and report invalid wikilinks
 - detect and report yaml frontmatter errors
 - clean up images: